Chapter 6 : Rage

 It didn’t take very long for us all to be completely swamped with homework.
 Every subject that we had brought another 5 foot long essay to be completed for the following week.
 Our NEWT year was going to be tough.
 We quickly fell back into our old routines and with each day, it actually got a little easier being back.
 It felt just like old times and the more time I spent in the castle, the less I was seeing the faces of the dead and the more I could remember of the happier times that we had spent here.

 Although as the days went on and the first few weeks passed, it felt like we spent less and less time with each other.
 Quidditch try- outs had been held in the first week, as Harry (who had been re- appointed Quidditch captain) was desperate to get training started and get his team back into shape.
-Ron and Ginny were of course picked to be on the team, playing their old roles of Keeper and Chaser.
+Ron and Ginny were of course picked to be on the team, playing their old roles of Keeper and Chaser; Harry was too loyal not to pick them.
 The three of them spent two nights every week training as well as a few hours at the weekend.
-For the first few training sessions, I had gone down to watch them, but I could only feign interest for so long and got pretty bored sitting by myself, watching them practice the same manoeuvres over and over again, so after the first week, I made my excuses and went to the library to read or study instead.
+For the first few training sessions, I had gone down to watch them, but I could only feign interest for so long and got pretty bored sitting by myself watching them practice the same manoeuvres over and over again, so after the first week I made my excuses and went to the library to read or study instead.

 I know it was stupid and completely irrational of me, but I couldn’t bear to watch her all over Ron and see him staring at her with his tongue practically hanging out.
 I knew that he wasn’t mine and I had no right to be jealous, but I just felt hurt that he had kissed me and then moved on so quickly.